mendix/docs/content/howto/front-end/sass-eight.md

 Practice the routine above a few times and you will master it in no time.
 In addition, keep the following summary in mind:

 * Make sure Powershell is working properly, or else your code will not be registered Studio Pro
-* Use the following to install gulp for each new project:
+* Use the following to install gulp for each new app:
 	* `npm install`
 	* `npm install gulp-cli -g`
 	* If the commands above do not work, you can also use `npm run dev`, though keep in mind you are not installing the gulp